Chicago-style hot dog: Variations

-The "dragged through the garden" style is heavily promoted by Vienna Beef and Red Hot Chicago, the two most prominent Chicago hot dog manufacturers, but exceptions are common, with vendors adding cucumber slices or lettuce, omitting poppyseeds or celery salt, or using plain relish or a skinless hot dog.
-Several popular hot dog stands serve a simpler version known as the "Depression Dog": a steamed natural-casing dog with only mustard, onions, plain relish and sport peppers, wrapped up with hand-cut french fries, while the historic Superdawg drive-ins notably substitute a pickled tomato for fresh.
+The "dragged through the garden" style is heavily promoted by Vienna Beef and Red Hot Chicago, the two most prominent Chicago hot dog manufacturers.
+But exceptions are common, and often hearken back to the more flexible days of the Depression Dog, when vendors used whatever vegetables they had available and cut costs wherever they could.
+Some vendors add cucumber slices or lettuce (as was once common on Maxwell Street), omit poppy seeds or celery salt, or substitute in plain relish or a skinless hot dog.
+The historic Superdawg drive-in chain refers to their relish as piccalilli and notably drops the tomato slices/wedges for a single pickled green tomato wedge on the side.

+Several popular hot dog stands such as Jimmy's Red Hots in Humboldt Park serve a simplified version of the Chicago dog known as the "Depression Dog": a steamed natural-casing dog that omits the tomato and sometimes the pickle spear, and in the fashion of Fluky Drexler's original depression dog, comes wrapped up with at least a few french fries.

-Many vendors offer a Chicago-style dog with cheese sauce, known as a cheese-dog.
-Some vendors, such as Byron's Hot Dogs, add lettuce and cucumber to their Chicago-style dog.
+Many vendors offer a Chicago-style dog with added cheese sauce, known as a cheese-dog.